yootheme/example-element/README.md

 ## Files

 - `index.php`: Defines the element and registers it so that the Builder knows about it
+- `example_element_item.json`, `example_element.json`: Defines your custom element
-- `example-element.js`: Defines all fields for the custom element
+- `example-element.js`: Defines your custom code (optional)
 - `template.php`: Template that renders the element on your page
 - `icon.svg`, `icon-small.svg`: Icons to display in the Builder

 ### Migration

-- Install the migration package `npm install -g yootheme/custom-element-migrator`
-- run `custom-element-migrator your-custom-element.js`
+- Go here: https://github.com/dasdeck/custom-element-converter to find a migration util to migrate your custom element to the updated format